trevorwg-dev/etherid/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Course Information
-This project was developed for COMP4541 - Blockchain Technology and Applications at HKUST.
+This project was developed for COMP4541.